by Freddy Tran Nager, Founder of Atomic Tango + Member of a Few Segments…

 And no one was buying anything.

 One reason was the merchandising.
 Although the word “chic” was posted everywhere in the store, much of the clothing had labels from The Gap.
-Uh, wasn’t the whole point to launch a new brand?
+Uh, hello, wasn’t the whole point to launch a new brand?

 Clearly, Forth & Towne didn’t spring from inspiration; it sprang from calculation.
 Gap Inc likely had an army of MBA’s conduct multivariate analysis to “capture” that demographic, with reams of spreadsheets pinpointing that X% of all women over 35 prefer mauve over teal.

 My wife, who’s in Forth & Towne’s target age group (she’ll kill me for publicizing that), did not relate to the ambiance.
 She prefers an upbeat shopping environment with bright lights and pop music, not light jazz.
 In other words, she prefers The Gap.
-With the twentysomethings.
 Forth & Towne simply made her feel… old.

 Apparently, she wasn’t alone.
 Within two years, Gap Inc. shut down Forth & Towne at a cost of $40 million.
 And not because there was a shortage of women over of 35.